2005 Tyler courthouse shooting

+Mass shooting in Texas, U.S.

-On February 24, 2005, David Hernandez Arroyo Sr. opened fire outside the courthouse in Tyler, Texas, killing his ex-wife and wounding his son before engaging in a shootout with police and court officers.
+On February 24, 2005, David Hernandez Arroyo Sr. opened fire outside the courthouse in Tyler, Texas, United States, killing his ex-wife and wounding his son before engaging in a shootout with police and court officers.
 Arroyo used a Type 56S rifle to carry out the attack.
 A local resident, Mark Alan Wilson, attempted to intervene but was fatally shot.
 Arroyo was later killed by police following a high-speed pursuit.

 Details

 Shootout begins

 At the time of the shooting, Maribel Estrada and her 23-year-old son, David Hernandez Arroyo Jr., were entering the courthouse for a hearing regarding her ex-husband's failure to pay child support after their 2004 divorce.
 Estrada's lawyer later stated that his client did not believe her ex-husband to be dangerous.

 Arroyo, who had parked and lain in wait near the courthouse, approached his ex-wife and son on the steps outside the Smith County Courthouse and fired on them with an AK-47 rifle.
 Estrada was hit in the head and killed instantly, and Arroyo's son was hit in the leg and wounded.
 Both fell to the ground at the rear courthouse steps.

 Nearby law enforcement officers already present at the courthouse responded to the initial shots and began exchanging fire with Arroyo.
 At this point, the law enforcement officers were only armed with pistols, and Arroyo was able to wound several and force them to retreat.